Updated — September 2018

-If you're a new or expecting parent, let us level with you: your baby is going to make a lot of poo.
+If you're an expecting parent, let us level with you, your baby is going to make a lot of poo.
 A lot.
 Way more than you realize.
 This vast amount of poo will need immediate and continuous containment to avoid turning your life into a bio-hazard zone.
 Sure, you can try to distinguish your new baby's facial expression for signs of impending explosions so you can rush them to a nearby toilet, but we think it is easier to employ a diaper to do the dirty work (literally) for you.

 The Disposable Diaper Review was completed using size 1 diapers (or equivalent) during testing and is primarily for finding the best diaper options for newborns or younger infants.
 While the information and test results from this review generally apply for any size diaper, we did find a disparity in absorption test results for the smaller sized diapers compared to the larger size 3-4 diapers we tested in the Overnight Diaper Review, which is largely for older babies with an increased overnight urine output.
 Therefore, any discrepancy between absorption ratings between reviews for the same diaper is a result of diaper size difference.
 Specifically, the Luvs Ultra Leaks and Pampers Baby Dry options performed significantly better in the larger size than they did in this review.

 If you are reading this, then we will assume that you're looking for help choosing a disposable diaper (before you flog yourself too much with your green-guilt whip, be aware that even the Sierra Club which takes a position, still admits that the decision is a tough one when trying to be more environmentally responsible).
 We're here to help by giving you the straight poop on all things diaper.

 Feeling overwhelmed?
 Stop reading this and jump to our buying advice article, How to Choose the Best Disposable Diaper.
 We wrote it for you.
 It provides a helpful overview and what you should be considering before making your final decision.